From Saturday 5 December 2020, mandatory contact registers are required for specified businesses. Learn more at our blog article.

 - get your business online (and generating sales)

-Tip: our practical small business workshops are free of charge for the rest of 2020.
-If you need to give your digital or sales and marketing skills a boost, check our workshop schedule and secure your place.
+Tip: If you need to give your digital or sales and marketing skills a boost, check out our practical small business skills workshops.

 Identify the opportunities the pandemic has presented